 In addition to the support package described above, students in the Program are eligible for a number of additional grants and fellowships available to CUNY students.
 These include fellowships designed to attract and retain well-qualified minority applicants such as the Dean K. Harrison Awards and the Magnet Award and other merit-based awards such as the Gillece.
 Our students have been successful at receiving CUNY Dissertation Fellowships as well.
 Detailed information on a range of fellowships is available here.

-Students have also been successful at receiving awards from other agencies including the Fullbright Fellowship, National Science Foundation, and others.
+Students have also been successful at receiving awards from other agencies including the Fulbright Fellowship, National Science Foundation, and others.
 Information about these awards is circulated to students each semester.

-Students may also participate in John Jay College work-study assignments, or may teach up to one adjunct course each semester, with the permission of the DCT for pay, in addition to their regular stipend assignments.
+Students may also participate in John Jay College work-study assignments, or may teach up to two adjunct courses per school year for pay (with the permission of the DCT), in addition to their regular stipend assignments.

 A year-long predoctoral Internship in Clinical Psychology is required for the doctorate.
 The Doctoral Program has an excellent internship record (see following Table).

 Attrition is modest, as the following table indicates.
-Of students no longer enrolled, three transferred into non-clinical degree programs, one transferred to a clinical program close to home, two left to pursue alternative careers, and one is deceased.
+Of the 3 students no longer enrolled in the 7 years of the program, two left to pursue alternative careers, and one is deceased.

-For graduates from 2009-2010, the licensure rate is 80% (4/5).
-Our graduates have been successful in their acceptance into prestigious postdoctoral clinical and research programs, academic positions, and clinical leadership positions.
+For graduates from 2009-2014, the licensure rate is 68% (11/16).
+Our graduates have been successful in their acceptance into prestigious clinical and research programs, academic positions, and clinical leadership.

 American Psychological Association's Office of Program Consultation and Accreditation